-These chocolate orange brownies are super soft and fudgy with a hint of orange flavour throughout, just like in Terry’s Chocolate Orange and they freeze well too!
+These chocolate orange brownies are super soft and fudgy with a hint of orange flavour throughout, just like a Terry’s Chocolate Orange.
+They freeze well too!

-While thinking today that brownie sundaes would be a nice surprise for the kids on the last day of their Thanksgiving school break, I was hit with the inspiration of a Chocolate Orange Brownie to form the base of the sundaes.
+I was thinking today that brownie sundaes would be a nice surprise for the kids on the last day of their Thanksgiving school break.
+I was hit with the inspiration of a Chocolate Orange Brownie to form the base of the sundaes.
 It really is a just a slight variation on my regular brownie recipe but one that makes a big difference.

-I know there are plenty of chocolate-orange lovers out there, so be sure to give this one a try and if you dare, whip up a batch of homemade hot fudge sauce and sample them in a decadent chocolate orange sundae!
+I know there are plenty of chocolate-orange lovers out there, so be sure to give this one a try.
+If you dare, whip up a batch of homemade hot fudge sauce and sample them in a decadent chocolate orange sundae!

-The click here for the Quick and Easy Hot Fudge Sauce recipe.
+Be sure to try our Quick and Easy Hot Fudge Sauce recipe!

 For over 200 more tried and tested cookie recipes, visit our Pinterest Cookie Board.